rust-lang/rust/src/doc/trpl/getting-started.md

 If you do, Rust has been installed successfully!
 Congrats!

-This installer also installs a copy of the documentation locally, so we can read it offline.
-On UNIX systems, `/usr/local/share/doc/rust` is the location.
-On Windows, it's in a `share/doc` directory, inside the directory to which Rust was installed.

 If you don't and you're on Windows, check that Rust is in your %PATH% system variable.
 If it isn't, run the installer again, select "Change" on the "Change, repair, or remove installation" page and ensure "Add to PATH" is installed on